-Countdown to BLACK FRIDAY \rightarrow Window and Door Sale! \leftarrow Our Biggest Dollar Discount of the Year virtual too!
+Countdown to BLACK FRIDAY

+→ Window and Door Sale! ←

+Our Biggest Dollar Discount of the Year

 When it comes to protection from the elements, your windows are as essential as your roof and walls.
-Safeguard your home against drafts and replace your Now offering windows and doors appointments, before winter.
+Safeguard your home against drafts and replace your windows and doors before winter.

 November 1st-November 27th only!

+\$349° OFF every window

-OFF every entry and patio door1
+\$949 OFF every entry and patio door

+★ Extra 3% ★

+★ Discount ★

-Extra 3% Discount when you pay for your whole
+when you pay for your whole

 project with cash or check1

+or Down Payments Interest FOR 2 YEARS

 It's like getting FREE windows and doors for TWO YEARS!1 Replace your windows and doors this holiday season, and you'll pay nothing until November 2022.1 It's a gift to yourself that won't put a dent in your wallet this time of year.
 Inferior vinyl windows can cost you more in the long run.
 Choose a poor-quality vinyl window and you'll be searching for another Black Friday window sale in a few years!
-Take advantage of this sale on our Fibrex® windows, and you'll be set for decades!
-We make the holiday season less stressful.
+Take advantage of this sale on our Fibrex® windows, and you'll be set for decades!\ We make the holiday season less stressful.